gvwilson/sensibleadventures/bookster/bookster.md

 heard before.

 Bosun Uyves and five others walked in their midst, their hands tied behind them.
-They were joined in pairs by ropes tied around their necks, so that if one tried to run, or fell, he would drag his partner down with him.

 As they approached the upper fields, some people ran for town.
 Others just watched, their hearts echoing the shame and anger written on the bosun's face.
 There would be no battle for Starboard Town.

 Laeuc lay his hoe down on top of his earthing bucket and hopped over the fence into the neighboring field.
 "What are you planning to do